 It is one of the safer street foods for novices to try as it is cooked and kept in a steam vat while being sold.

-Corundas are a variety of tamale in Michoacán in a triangle shape wrapped in corn stalk leaves.
+Corundas are a variety of tamales in Michoacán in a triangle shape wrapped in corn stalk leaves.
 They can be eaten alone, with salsa or as an accompaniment to a meal.

-The Chiapas version of the tamale have a distinct flavor, often containing ingredients such as pibil, mole sauce, carrot, corn grains, egg, raisins, almonds (the locally named nacatamales, a regional version of Nicaraguan well-known version), a version with the regional herb chipilín with chicken or queso blanco and versions wrapped in banana leaves.
+In Chiapas tamale has a distinct flavor, often containing ingredients such as pibil, mole sauce, carrot, corn grains, egg, raisins, almonds, a version with the regional herb chipilín with chicken or queso blanco, and versions wrapped in banana leaves.